ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 not the type, for thou mayest cause the prin

-ter much trouble, and beside, it is pious mat
+ter much trouble, and beside, it is pi-ous mat

 ter and suffer not the touch of profane hand